 Following GDP guidelines can be challenging for wholesale dealers since distribution is a very long process and involves a lot of people.
 Checking if each person in every stage of the process is complying with good distribution practice can be a bit of a headache.
 So, how can wholesale dealers get everyone on the same page when it comes to GDP?

-Wholesale dealers can try iAuditor by SafetyCulture, a mobile compliance tool that puts the resources needed to follow good distribution practices in everyone’s hands. iAuditor features that could help you promote and enforce GDP compliance:
+Wholesale dealers can try SafetyCulture (formerly iAuditor), a mobile compliance tool that puts the resources needed to follow good distribution practices in everyone’s hands.
+SafetyCulture features that could help you promote and enforce GDP compliance: